WildMeOrg/scoutbot/docs/environment.rst

 Environment Variables
 ---------------------

-The Scoutbot API and CLI have two environment variables (envars) that allow you to configure global settings and configurations.
+The Scoutbot API and CLI have environment variables (envars) that allow you to configure global settings and configurations.

    - ``CONFIG`` (default: mvp)